mauritssilvis/darts/cli/java/README.md

 Note that the minimum two-dart score in a double-out game is 3.
 Therefore, no checkouts are shown for the scores 1 and 2.
 Additionally, note that a two-dart four-point checkout is shown even if a one-dart checkout exists.
-With the fixed throw mode, all possible checkouts for a given number of darts are found.
+With the fixed-throw mode, all possible checkouts for a given number of darts are found.

 #### 2.1.5 Change the output format

 ##### The output format

-By default, the `darts checkouts` subcommand outputs checkout tables in the Markdown format.
+By default, the `darts checkouts` subcommand creates checkout tables in the Markdown format.
 To change the output format, use the `-o` or `--output` options.
 The following output formats are supported: